andyatkinson/blog/_posts/2019-11-04-building-java-microservices.md

 comments: true
 ---

-The purpose of this article is to link some of the tools we use to build Java microservices at Groupon.
+The purpose of this article is to link together some of the tools we use to build and test Java microservices at Groupon.

-Groupon started as a Ruby on Rails shop and continues to use it, but not as the primary choice for a new microservice.
-Some of the tooling like Capistrano and the selection of Dropwizard as a building block framework can be linked to the usage of Ruby on Rails in the past.
+Groupon started as a Ruby on Rails shop and continues to use it, but the recommendation for new microservices is to use Java.
+Most of the internal library and tooling development is centered around Java.

 ### Language, Frameworks, Third-Party Libraries